How to Become a REALTOR® In 2025

 Step 5: Pay Annual Membership Dues

-Once you become a REALTOR®, you will need to pay annual dues to remain an active member of your local association.
-The following information is provided by NAR® on national dues for the 2023 and 2024 calendar years:
+Once you become a REALTOR®, you need to pay annual dues to remain an active member of your local association.
+According to NAR®’s membership page, membership dues are a combination of three branches within the association:

 What Are the Benefits of Becoming a REALTOR®?